aAshvinth/Valorant-Settings-Optimizer/README.md

 # Valorant-Settings-Optimizer

-## Please note that this is a prototype and may not work as expected in all situations.
+##  🐛Please note that this is a prototype and may not work as expected in all situations.
 We appreciate your feedback and suggestions for improvement.

 Valorant Settings Optimizer is a program designed to optimize your Valorant game settings.
 It is a prototype extension for <a href="https://github.com/auraside/HoneCtrl">HoneCtrl</a> by <a href="https://github.com/auraside">Auraside.inc</a> , created by myself and @JonathahWasTaken.